 POLG-related disorders should be suspected in patients with a family history or suggestive symptoms of a POLG-related disorder, including but not limited to unexplained encephalopathy, refractory epilepsy (focal, myoclonic), status epilepticus at presentation, developmental delays, psychomotor regression, axonal sensorimotor neuropathy, myopathy cerebellar ataxia, opthalmoplegia, or complicated migraine with occipital aura.
 POLG mutation testing should be performed in accordance with current clinical practice for the diagnostic evaluation of such disorders (see section 4.3).

-Haematological tests: Blood tests (blood cell count, including platelet count, bleeding time and coagulation tests) are recommended prior to initiation of therapy or before surgery, and in case of spontaneous bruising or bleeding (see section 4.8.
-Undesirable Effects)
+Haematological tests: Blood tests (blood cell count, including platelet count, bleeding time and coagulation tests) are recommended prior to initiation of therapy or before surgery, and in case of spontaneous bruising or bleeding (see section 4.8.)

 Renal insufficiency: In patients with renal insufficiency, it may be necessary to decrease dosage.
-As monitoring of plasma concentrations may be misleading, dosage should be adjusted according to clinical monitoring (see sections 4.2 Posology and Method of Administration and 5.2.
-Pharmacokinetic Properties).
+As monitoring of plasma concentrations may be misleading, dosage should be adjusted according to clinical monitoring (see sections 4.2 and 5.2).

-Patients with systemic lupus erythematosus: Although immune disorders have only rarely been noted during the use of valproate semisodium the potential benefit of valproate semisodium should be weighed against its potential risk in patients with systemic lupus erythematosus (see section 4.8 Undesirable Effects).
+Patients with systemic lupus erythematosus: Although immune disorders have only rarely been noted during the use of valproate semisodium the potential benefit of valproate semisodium should be weighed against its potential risk in patients with systemic lupus erythematosus (see section 4.8).

-Urea cycle disorder When a urea cycle enzymatic deficiency is suspected, metabolic investigations should be performed prior to treatment because of the risk of hyperammonaemia with valproate semisodium (see section 4.3).
+Urea cycle disorders When a urea cycle enzymatic deficiency is suspected, metabolic investigations should be performed prior to treatment because of the risk of hyperammonaemia with valproate semisodium (see section 4.3).

 Weight gain: Valproate semisodium very commonly causes weight gain, which may be marked and progressive.
-Patients should be warned of the risk of weight gain at the initiation of therapy and appropriate strategies should be adopted to minimise it (see section 4.8 Undesirable Effects).
+Patients should be warned of the risk of weight gain at the initiation of therapy and appropriate strategies should be adopted to minimise it (see section 4.8).

 Diabetic patients : Valproate semisodium is eliminated mainly through the kidneys, partly in the form of ketone bodies; this may give false positives in the urine testing of possible diabetics.